Life After Endometriosis Surgery: How to Build Your Post-Op Care Team

 Mental Health Support

-When to start: Honestly?
-Whenever you’re ready, and ideally sooner rather than later.
+When to start: Whenever you’re ready, and ideally sooner rather than later.
 Many people feel a complex mix of emotions after surgery: relief, grief, frustration, hope, anxiety about recurrence, anger about how long it took to get diagnosed.
 All of it is valid.
 Some people also experience a post-surgical emotional dip as the body heals and hormones shift.

 Why it matters: Endometriosis is not just a physical condition.
 Years of pain, medical gaslighting, lost time, strained relationships, fertility fears.
 These leave real marks.
 A therapist who understands chronic illness (and ideally endo specifically) can help you process that history, develop coping tools, and build a relationship with your body that isn’t defined by pain.
 Nervous system regulation is also deeply connected to pain perception and inflammation, so mental health care isn’t separate from your physical recovery.
 It’s part of it.